BCA to UKVI RAG: What Changed for Licensed Sponsors

 Institutions should audit current performance against RAG thresholds now, not at go-live.
 Sponsors that passed BCA comfortably may find themselves in Amber or Red territory under the new metrics from the first assessment cycle.

-Search sponsor band status or read the full compliance guide.
+Search sponsor band status or read the full UKVI RAG / RAG UKVI compliance guide.